 Awhile ago Robyn posted about a birth that changed her heart.
 It made me think about a recent birth I didn’t attend, at least not physically.

 One of my dearest friends started as my Hypnobabies student many years ago.
 She asked me to be her doula.
 I attended Mia’s birth and it was a fine hospital birth.
 Not quite what she had hoped for, but there was love and joy there.
-Wendy and I as her doulas, her husband, her mom and nurses and the doctor.
+My friend and I as her doulas, her husband, her mom and nurses and the doctor.

 Then she asked me to attend Luca’s birth.
 A fun, joyous homebirth filled with angels and miracles.
 Wendy, Angela and I as her doula, husband, midwife, assistant, her mom and daughter, ancestors and angels too.
 I had a powerful spiritual experience at her birth.